Nishchal-dl/InvestIQ/README.md

 pip install -r requirements.txt
 ```

-To run the financial_rag_agent notebook make sure to download the dataset from Kaggle [Financial Reports QA Dataset for RAG-based LLM Fin](https://www.kaggle.com/datasets/ahmedsta/data-retreiver) and place it in a folder called dataset at the root of the project.
+To run the notebooks make sure to download the dataset from Kaggle [Financial Reports QA Dataset for RAG-based LLM Fin](https://www.kaggle.com/datasets/ahmedsta/data-retreiver) and place it in a folder called dataset at the root of the project.

-The other 2 notebooks can be run without any additional setup but make sure to set the environment variables in the .env file (Refer to .env.example for the necessary variables).
+Also make sure to set the environment variables in the .env file (Refer to .env.example for the necessary variables).

 ## Usage
 To run the flask app